Playaling logo

 A screenshot of the Egyptian Arabic videos page on Playaling

-The Main Differences Between the Egyptian Dialect and Standard Arabic
+The main differences between Egyptian dialect and Standard Arabic

 The Egyptian dialect is influenced by Classical Arabic, French, Italian, Greek, Turkish, English, Coptic, which was the official language in Egypt before the Arab conquest in the 7th century AD.
 While debates persist regarding the classification of the Egyptian dialect—some advocating for its recognition as a distinct language—it remains officially categorized as a dialect of Arabic.